IBM/CodeEngine/thumbnail/README.md

 With our datastore ready, we can now deploy the second version of our application.
-This version looks very similar to the first but instead of calling the `MakeThumbnail` function immediately, it'll put the uploaded into into our bucket.
+This version looks very similar to the first but instead of calling the `MakeThumbnail` function immediately, it'll put the uploaded image into our bucket.
 We'll invoke the `MakeThumbnail` function at a later point in time.